Update - July 2021

 Adjusting to transitions (starting school, moving, childcare changes, new siblings, grief, etc.)

 Behavioral issues at home, school, or both

 My work with families looks, clinically, different than what you might expect.
 Because I work with such young children, I often recommend that parents attend sessions with their young children.
 Sometimes, parents meet with me individually to work through their histories and experiences of parenting.
 And sometimes, my recommendation is for couples therapy, mainly when both parents need support communicating and connecting.

 My clinical training is deeply grounded in attachment theory or the evolutionary theory that explains why humans develop deep, meaningful relationships with each other, beginning in infancy.
 Humans are born incredibly vulnerable.
-Our large heads (big brains) and upright posture (narrow hips) result in a shorter gestational period.
-Our young remain vulnerable and weak for a very long time.
-But their brains grow an incredible amount in the first 1000 days.
-To survive, humans developed social strategies to ensure protection, health, and prosperity.
+To survive, humans develop social strategies to ensure protection, health, and prosperity.
 These social strategies include "attachment" or an exclusive, intense relationship with a primary caregiver(s).
-We form attachments to the people we depend on, our parents or those who raised us and then, later in our lives, to our chosen partners.
+We form attachments to the people we depend on, our parents or those who raised us, and then, later in our lives, to our chosen partners.